Basel Committee on Banking Supervision: Organization

 The Basel committee along with its sister organizations, the International Organization of Securities Commissions and International Association of Insurance Supervisors together make up the Joint Forum of international financial regulators.
 However, the committee is not autonomous.
 Although it has latitude, its work is reported to the central bank governors of the G10.
 It cannot communicate conclusions, nor make proposals, to bodies outside the Bank for International Settlements without the general agreement and support of these governors.

-From 2019 to 2022 the chairman of the committee was Pablo Hernández de Cos, Governor of the Bank of Spain.
-Neil Esho is the acting Secretary General of the Basel Committee.

-In April 2022, Tiff Macklem, Governor of the Bank of Canada, took over as chairman of the committee.